blitnee/myreads-app/README.md

 # MyReads Project

 This application allows users to select and categorize books they have read, are currently reading, or want to read.
-The project emphasizes key features of React, and utilizes a provided API server and library to persist information as you interact with the application.
+The project emphasizes key features of React.
+This application utilizes a provided API server and library to persist information as you interact with the application.
+The application has been broken down into 6 distinct components:
+* `App` - Holds `SearchBooks` and `ListBooks` views
+* `SearchBooks` - Displays a list of queried results.
+* `ListBooks` - Displays a categorized list of a user's books.
+* `BookShelf` - Holds books that belong to the corresponding shelf.
+* `Book` - Displays a list of books of the same shelf.
+* `BookMenu` - Alters the book shelf state.

 ## Instructions